 Creating good training samples is essential when training a deep learning model, or any image classification model.
 It is also often the most time-consuming step in the process.
 To provide your deep learning model with the information it needs to extract all the palm trees in the image, you'll create features for a number of palm trees to teach the model what the size, shape, and spectral signature of coconut palms may be.
 These training samples are created and managed through the Label Objects for Deep Learning tool.

-- In the Image Classification group, click Classification Tools and choose Label Objects for Deep Learning.
+- On the ribbon, click the Imagery tab.
+In the Image Classification group, click Classification Tools and choose Label Objects for Deep Learning.

-The Image Classification pane appears with a blank new schema.
+The Image Classification pane appears with a blank schema.
 You'll create a schema with only one class because you're only interested in extracting coconut palm trees from the imagery.

-- Right-click New Schema and choose Edit Properties.
+- In the Image Classification pane, right-click New Schema and choose Edit Properties.
 For Name, type Coconut Palms.
-For Description, add a short explanation and click Save.

 - Right-click Coconut Palms and choose Add New Class.